 This trust must be managed by a trustee on behalf of the person with the disability.
 The trustee can spend the funds in accordance with the rules set forth in the trust.
 Those rules preclude giving funds directly to the disabled individual or providing food or shelter in order to allow the individual to continue to qualify for the public assistance programs.
 However, funds can be used for such supplemental needs as travel, education, medical expenses not covered by public assistance programs (including dental work and vitamin supplements), pet expenses and many other similar expenses.
-A special needs trust is a complex tool to create and maintain.
-Please contact my office for more information.
+A Special Needs Trust is a complex tool to create and maintain.
+Please contact our office for more information.

 In Oregon, Medicaid eligibility is determined by three factors:

-- Whether the personal has the physical need for assistance;
+- Whether the person has the physical need for assistance;

 - How much income the individual earns; and

 - The value of the assets that the individual AND his/her spouse own.

 A DHS worker will perform a needs-based assessment to determine the physical requirements for Medicaid.
 However, once the physical requirement is established, the financial need must also be assessed.
 In order to go onto Medicaid, an individual may only retain $2,0001 worth of nonexempt assets and may only earn $2,022.002.
 Often, an individual has assets over the limit and must spend down those assets before qualifying.
 An elder law attorney can provide guidance on how to best manage assets for future benefit.